joesturge/lazymc-docker-proxy/README.md

     # We need to add a label here so that lazymc-docker-proxy knows which
     # container to manage
     labels:
+      # Set lazymc.enabled to true to enable lazymc on this container
+      - lazymc.enabled=true
+      # Required to find the container to manage it
       - lazymc.group=mc
+      # Point to the service name of the Minecraft server
+      - lazymc.server.address=mc:25565
     tty: true
     stdin_open: true
     # This container should be managed solely by the lazymc container